-Demonstrate that the code runs in parallel by running it on the HPC system, first using 1 processor, and then using 16.
-(This means you must change both PPN and OMP_NUM_THREADS in the shell script.)
-If your 16 processor code does not run "significantly" faster than the 1 processor version, something is probably wrong.
+Demonstrate that the code runs in parallel by running it on the lab system, first using 1 processor, and then using 8.
+(This means you must change both ppn and OMP_NUM_THREADS in the shell script.)
+If your 8 processor code does not run "significantly" faster than the 1 processor version, something is probably wrong.